-My excuse for reprinting, yet again, this piece from 2010, is that the Feast of the Miraculous Medal (November 27) draws close, and, in accordance with the CDF legislation of last March, this Mass, from the pro aliquibus locis appendix in the 1962 Missal, together with the accompanying Divine Office, is available for optional use.
-Given the connections with our Patron S John Henry Newman, I venture to suggest its suitability to all my brethren in the presbyterate of the Ordinariate.
+My excuse for reprinting, yet again, this piece from 2010, is that the Feast of the Miraculous Medal (Saturday November 27) comes on Saturday, and, in accordance with the CDF legislation of March last year, this Mass, from the pro aliquibus locis appendix in the 1962 Missal, together with the accompanying Divine Office, is available for optional use.
+Given the connections with our dear Patron S John Henry Newman, I venture to suggest its suitability to all my brethren in the presbyterate of the Ordinariate.
 This year we would in any case be using Mass and Office of our Lady in Sabbato.

 On Saturday 27 November 1830, a young French nun, (S) Catherine Laboure, beheld her second and third visions of the Mother of God in the Sanctuary of her Convent Chapel in the Rue du Bac in Paris.
 Our Lady appeared to her, radiant, standing on a globe, and with her arms stretched out in a compassionate gesture.
 From her fingers rays of light fell upon the globe at her feet.
 An oval frame then formed around her with gold lettering that read: O Mary, conceived without sin, pray for us who have recourse to thee.
 Our Lady promised great graces to those who wore this design with confidence; she showed the Saint the design which now appears on the back of the Miraculous Medal: a large M surmounted by a bar and cross, with two hearts beneath it, one crowned with thorns, the other pierced with a sword, all encircled by twelve stars.